When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 In many cases, the interest in a Self-Managed Super Fund (SMSF) is not really about control in a broad sense — it is specifically about direct property ownership.
 That’s why the discussion around Self-Managed Super Fund vs Retail Fund: Investment Control Compared frequently centres on real estate.

-As a financial planner in Adelaide, we regularly meet clients who are motivated to establish an SMSF primarily to purchase residential or commercial property.
-But before taking that step, it is important to understand what control actually involves — and what risks come with it.
+At Money Path, we regularly meet clients who are motivated to establish an SMSF primarily to purchase residential or commercial property.
+However, before taking that step, it is important to understand what control actually involves — and the risks that come with it.

 Why Property Drives the SMSF Conversation